-It is true there is a minor injury cap in Alberta passed at the urging of the insurance industry lobby that caps “soft tissue” injuries which is defined as a sprain (1st, 2nd, and 3rd degree), strain (1st, 2nd, and 3rd degree), or WAD I or WAD II injury (whiplash associated disorder) caused by a motor vehicle collision, THAT DOES NOT RESULT IN A SERIOUS IMPAIRMENT.
-If your injury fits this definition your damages for pain and suffering will be capped at approximately $5,296.00 in 2020, plus treatment costs, plus loss of wages, plus some other heads of damages.
-But the Minor Injury Regulation is an ambiguous, complex piece of legislation and so the courts have now interpreted that legislation.
-In layman’s terms it basically says that any soft tissue injury that goes on for more than 6 months is not a “minor injury” that the Alberta Legislature intended to cap, but is now in fact a chronic pain case that is deserving of far more compensation than $5,296.00 for pain and suffering.
-This is only common sense.
+The minor injury cap in Alberta, passed at the urging of the insurance industry lobby, caps “soft tissue” injuries which is defined as a sprain (1st, 2nd, and 3rd degree), strain (1st, 2nd, and 3rd degree), or WAD I or WAD II injury (whiplash associated disorder) caused by a motor vehicle collision, THAT DOES NOT RESULT IN A SERIOUS IMPAIRMENT.
+If your injury fits this definition your damages for pain and suffering will be capped at approximately $5,365.00 in 2021, plus treatment costs, plus loss of wages, plus some other heads of damages.
+But the Minor Injury Regulation is an ambiguous, complex piece of legislation and so the courts interpreted that legislation in favour of victims.